Foofur: Home media

 In the late 1980s and early 1990s, a number of episodes of the series were released on VHS in the United States by Celebrity Home Entertainment's Just for Kids label.

-Legal activity

-Foofur played a role in the case Nationwide Insurance v.
-Board of Trustees of the University of Illinois, 116 F.3d 1154 (7th Cir.
-1997).
-The case dealt with an insurer's duty to defend an insured party in light of the insured's intentional acts of property damage.
-The insured, a drunken college student, spelled out "FOO"—meaning "foo", a word derived from Foofur—on the artificial turf football field of Memorial Stadium with lighter fluid burning the letters into the turf.
-He caused $600,000 damage to the AstroTurf.
-The court held that such an act was not within the insurance policy's liability coverage.

 Reception

 In 2014, listing it among twelve 1980s animated series that supposedly did not deserve remembrance, io9 criticized the series, perceiving its premise to be contrived and remarking that "someone had the gall to think this was 'cool'".